titaniumnetwork-dev/discord-widget/README.md

 __If you spot an issue, bug, or a feature you want added then you can help by adding a new issue in the issues tab__ Contributions are greatly appreciated. as this is very early in development

+NOTE: I noticed there was a bug where connecting via localhost would cause the script to throw an error but would work when other computers connect but that issue is fixed now.
 ## Todo List
 ### High priority
 - optimize client bans